 What’s your deal?
-This has been a personal/home-related blog that we’ve kept up for the past five years and we love sharing what’s going on in our house (the good, the bad, and the ugly) along with random family/life happenings.
+This has been a personal/home-related blog that we’ve kept up for the past seven years and we love sharing what’s going on in our house (the good, the bad, and the ugly) along with random family/life happenings.
 Welcome to our weird little world.

 Are you guys interior designers or home improvement experts?
 Nope, we’re just regular people who loved to learn as we went and shared our adventures – and misadventures – right here on our blog.
-Six years ago we didn’t know the difference between flat and semi-gloss paint, so we’ve come a long way, baby.
+Eight years ago we didn’t know the difference between flat and semi-gloss paint, so we’ve come a long way, baby.

 How am I supposed to remember your weird blog name?
 It’s Young Love with a house in the middle.
 Literally.

 Do you have any advice for growing my blog and gaining readers?
 In a nutshell we’d say that it was a combination of hard work and a series of lucky breaks.
-Here’s a page full of blogging FAQs that we’ve answered about everything from how we make money and get sponsors to what a day in the life is like.
+Here’s a page full of blogging FAQs that we’ve answered about everything from how we make money to what a day in the life is like.
 One of the most common questions we get is “what advice would you give someone who is looking to blog for a living?”
 We always laugh and say “don’t quit your day job!”
-It took us five years of blogging and over 2,500 posts to get where we are today – so it’s definitely not a get-rich-quick method, but if you’re doing something you love, and you do it without expecting to make a dime, it’s amazing where it could lead over time if you stick with it!
+It took us seven years of blogging and over 3,000 posts to get where we are today – so it’s definitely not a get-rich-quick method, but if you’re doing something you love, and you do it without expecting to make a dime, it’s amazing where it could lead over time if you stick with it!